 Being Boss with Kathleen Shannon

 Learn to get in the right mindset as an entrepreneur in the book, Being Boss: Take Control of Your Work and Live Life on Your Own Terms, by Kathleen Shannon and Emily Thompson.
-In this Tuesday Treat Q&A session, Kathleen Shannon shares what readers can expect, creativity in the business world, inspirational places in Oklahoma, and more.
+In this Creator Conversation Q&A session, Kathleen Shannon shares what readers can expect, creativity in the business world, inspirational places in Oklahoma, and more.
 Kathleen Shannon is a co-founder and partner at Braid Creative located in the Paseo District in OKC.
 She co-hosts the podcast Being Boss which currently has over 4 million downloads.

 What can readers expect to learn with “Being Boss?”